Starkey Street pedestrian bridge, Forestville

 Roads and Maritime Services is preparing to remove the pedestrian crossing at the traffic lights across Warringah Road at Starkey Street and install a new pedestrian bridge over Warringah Road east of Starkey Street.

-The proposed Starkey Street Pedestrian Bridge would increase transport efficiency on Warringah Road through Forestville, minimise delays, allow for more effective road-based public transport and improve road safety.
+The Starkey Street Pedestrian Bridge will increase transport efficiency on Warringah Road through Forestville, minimise delays, allow for more effective road-based public transport and improve road safety.

 What is happening now?